WELCOME TO THE PORT OF WALVIS BAY

 In 2004, the Katima Mulilo Bridge was commissioned across the Zambezi River, connecting Namibia and Zambia on the Trans-Caprivi Corridor, while the customs procedures were harmonised using the Single Administration Document.

+Further, the Maersk introduced a new direct service from South America to the Port of Walvis Bay with Namport doubling container throughput and the Trans-Kalahari Corridor utilisation increased to 60 per cent.
 The WBCG was selected as a model corridor arrangement on the African continent by the United Nations Conference on Trade and Development (UNCTAD).
 In 2005 the UNCTAD convened first bilateral cluster meetings between Namibia and Zambia and the Trans-Caprivi Corridor carried its largest consignment to date of 3,000 tonnes of rice.
+The following year saw the Namibia and Zambia border posts being automated using the Auto-mated System of Customs Documentation (ASYCUDA++) system and the WBCG opening the first branch office in Lusaka, Zambia.

 The World Food Programme sent 8,050 tonnes of food to Zambia via the Trans-Caprivi Corridor in which the Maersk provided a direct service from the Far East to the Port of Walvis Bay.